Ruby Falls#6 in Best Things To Do in Chattanooga

-Recent visitors found the falls to be stunning and the formations in the cave cool, with many appreciating the fun atmosphere the guides helped create.
+Recent visitors found the falls stunning and the formations in the cave cool, with many appreciating the fun atmosphere the guides helped create.
 However, one notable complaint among travelers was that the tour groups are too big for such a small space; some left feeling a bit claustrophobic.
 Others advised using the restroom beforehand, as the tour can last more than an hour and there are no facilities within the cave.
 Despite this, many said the tour was a great experience and recommend it to other travelers.

 Ruby Falls is open from 8 a.m. to 8 p.m. year-round.
-Tickets cost $18.95 for adults and $10.95 for children ages 3 to 12.
-You can also buy a package ticket that includes access to Ruby Falls, Rock City and the Incline Railway, which costs $48.90 for adults and $25.90 for children ages 3 to 12.
+Tickets cost $22.95 for adults and $12.95 for children ages 3 to 12.
+Know that you must take a guided tour to enjoy the falls; you'll select a specific time when you book.
+Specialty tours have their own fees and schedules.
 Buses don't stop at Ruby Falls, but parking is free to visitors.
 For more information, visit the Ruby Falls website.